 Eviction Actions

-CCHA may evict a resident only by bringing a Court action.
+HACC may evict a resident only by bringing a Court action.

 The Constable’s office or another legally authorized department is the only entity authorized to execute an eviction.

-If CCHA files an eviction action against a resident, the resident will be liable for Court costs, excluding attorney’s fees, unless the resident prevails in the action.
+If HACC files an eviction action against a resident, the resident will be liable for Court costs, excluding attorney’s fees, unless the resident prevails in the action.

-CCHA is not required to prove that the resident knew or should have known that a family member, household member, guest, or other person under the resident’s control was engaged in the action that violated the lease.
+HACC is not required to prove that the resident knew or should have known that a family member, household member, guest, or other person under the resident’s control was engaged in the action that violated the lease.

 The resident may raise as a defense that the resident did not know nor should have known about the action that violated the lease.